KhronosGroup/VK-GL-CTS/external/vulkancts/README.md

 Note that product/cpu/os information is also captured in `dEQP-VK.info.*` tests if `vk::Platform::describePlatform()` is implemented.

+If the submission package covers multiple products, you can list them by appending additional `PRODUCT:` lines to the conformance statement.
+For example:

+	CONFORM_VERSION:         vulkan-cts-1.0.0-internal
+	PRODUCT:                 Product A
+	PRODUCT:                 Product B
+	...

 The actual submission package consists of the above set of files which must be bundled into a gzipped tar file named `VK10_<adopter><_info>.tgz`. `<adopter>`